- Why Do Seniors Struggle with Computer?

-There are also plenty of IT Training courses for the elderly run by Age UK so that they can start using the internet.
+There are also plenty of IT Training courses for the elderly run by Age so that they can start using the internet.

 There’s also Barclays Bank’s Digital Eagles programme which includes online training sessions or in-branch sessions.
 There are plenty of different sessions depending on which IT skills they’re wanting to learn.